 Animal Waste-lagoon Aeration

-A large industrial dairy or feedlot operation can generate as much waste as a mid-sized city.
-While cities spend millions of dollars each year to process and dispose of municipal waste, feedlot owners cannot afford such expenditures.
+A large industrial dairy or feedlots operation can generate as much waste as a mid-sized city.
+While cities spend millions of dollars each year to process and dispose of municipal waste, feedlots owners cannot afford such expenditures.
 Factory farms are thus limited to disposing of the manure in uncovered manure lagoons, or else spreading it on surrounding land.

 The end products of aerobic digestion are mainly carbon dioxide and water.
 Virtually any degree of processing can be obtained in the anaerobic lagoon since digestion is a function of time, oxygen availability, and carbon content.

 Aerobic lagoons can be in the form of oxidation ponds or mechanically aerated ponds.
 Oxidation ponds are naturally occurring dissolved oxygen from the air or algae in the water and depend on it.
 Because the oxygen demand is high in a manure lagoon, the surface area of an oxidation pond must be large to enhance the air exchange at the water surface.